daavelino/pwd-strength/README.md

 The rest of the code is about make usability user-friendly so basically producing the HTML features to retrieve and present data.

 ## TODO:
 I assume this concept as done, but there is always something else that could be better.
 For example, a good code review would be appreciated, simplifying the code readability, double-checking the parameters passed and encapsulating 'loose' pieces of the code into functions (e.g. the metric calculation).
+Those global variables should also be removed, as a matter of clearence.

-This will be done with time...
+This will be done with time, I hope...